-Following the guidelines detailed below, you may register for independent study in either 2 or 4 credit increments, and you may register for a maximum of 4 credits of 600-level independent study course work during any one quarter.
+Following the guidelines detailed below, you may register for independent study in either 2 or 4 credit increments, and you may register for a maximum of 4 credits of 600-level independent study coursework during any one quarter.
 Successful completion of such independent study counts toward fulfillment of one-half or one elective requirement, respectively.
 The MBA Program Office must approve independent study in excess of 4 credits.
 Although 600-level courses count toward degree requirements, the grades are not included in your cumulative GPA.
 A maximum of 8 independent study credits count toward the MBA degree.
 These 8 credits exclude independent study credits taken as part of Field Study Management or for participation in the CIE Technology Commercialization Practicum; for those latter categories of independent study, please complete only the Independent Study Registration Form available on the Current Students portion of the MBA website.
-For all other categories of independent and the Independent Study Registration Form.
-Both documents are available on the MBA Forms webpage of the MBA website.
+For all other categories of independent Study Request & Project Agreement Form.
+Both documents are available on the Current Students portion of the MBA website.